mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 30.0 Gb/s for 65KB packets, data written from ipclient to ipv6 (going to TUN) 1.5 Gb/s for  1KB packets ... as above ...
 30.0 Gb/s for 65KB packets, data read from /dev/tun inside tunserver
- 1.5 Gb/s for  1KB packets ... as above ... around 0.1% are dropped (and seen in ifconfig after test)
+ 1.5 Gb/s for  1KB packets ... as above ... around 0.1% are dropped unless txqueuelen>2000 (see below)
 data seems correct (checking magic bytes at begin/end)